skenqbx/rail/doc/plugin-api.markdown

 `function({Call} call, {?Object=} opt_options)`

 ### Event: 'plugin-configure'
-Emitted after a new request configuration has been pushed onto the stack.
+Emitted after a new configuration has been pushed onto the stack.

 `function({Call} call, {Object} options)`

 ### Event: 'plugin-send-buffer'
-Emitted right before the request object is created.
+Emitted right before a request object is created and the buffer is _flushed_ to the `request` object.

 `function({Call} call, {Object} options, {SendBuffer} buffer)`

 _Note_: A call to `__buffer()` is required to enable this event.

 ### Event: 'plugin-request'
-Emitted directly after the request object has been created.
+Emitted directly after a request object has been created.

 `function({Call} call, {Object} options, {Request} request)`

 ### Event: 'plugin-response'
-Emitted when the response headers have been received.
+Emitted when response headers have been received.

 `function({Call} call, {Object} options, {Response} response)`